Growing up, my dad had a Leatherman multi-tool. Any time he undertook a roll-up-your-sleeves kind of task, it was there to help him get it done.

 Logos is the leading edge Bible study software—I don’t believe you can beat the quality, selection of books, and customer service of sales representatives.
 I actually raised $3,000+ in our Bible study class to buy Logos for our two teachers, and I personally paid for Logos for one of our pastors.

-All the elements you’ll need for your ultimate sermon toolkit are included in Logos 9 Silver (which comes in at well below $850 with the 15% launch discount, and payment plans are available).
+All the elements you’ll need for your ultimate sermon planning toolkit are included in Logos 9 Silver (which comes in at well below $850 with the 15% launch discount, and payment plans are available).
 Plus, if you already own Logos you’ll get a unique, lower price based on what you already own.